Keyboard shortcuts

 Each pass that transforms one model into another appends a LoweringRecord (input and output kind, options, assumptions, approximations, dropped fields, diagnostics, validation status) to lowering_history.
 The record makes the transformation explicit.

 powerio_pkg::lower_multiconductor_to_balanced lowers transparent three phase MulticonductorNetwork values into BalancedNetwork using the FortescuePowerInvariant sequence convention.
 Neutral conductors are Kron reduced before the sequence transform.
 One wire and two wire inputs, transformers, untyped objects, missing phase references, and closed switches return structured LOWER.MULTI_TO_BALANCED.* diagnostics.
-The package method NetworkPackage::lower_multiconductor_to_balanced returns a derived balanced package and appends the record.
+NetworkPackage::lower_multiconductor_to_balanced returns a derived balanced document and appends the record.
 This pass is explicit only; readers, writers, matrix builders, bindings, and MCP operations do not run it implicitly.

 Operating point materialization

-NetworkPackage::materialize_operating_point(index) clones the package, applies one point’s field updates to the typed payload, clears operating_points, drops stale source maps and diagnostics for changed fields, recomputes validation, and records a LoweringRecord with pass = "materialize-operating-point".
-If the package already carried normalized solver table metadata, the metadata is rebuilt for the updated static payload.
+NetworkPackage::materialize_operating_point(index) clones the document, applies one point’s field updates to the typed model JSON, clears operating_points, drops stale source maps and diagnostics for changed fields, recomputes validation, and records a LoweringRecord with pass = "materialize-operating-point".
+If the document already carried normalized solver table metadata, the metadata is rebuilt for the updated static model JSON.

 Versioning